Module 4 • International Monetary Systems

 Big picture timeline

-Key identities and “Trilemma”
+Key constraints: “Trilemma”

 Trilemma (Impossible Trinity): Choose two, you lose one: